sciknoworg/YESciEval/docs/source/index.rst

    <br>
    <br>

+YESciEval provides a comprehensive library for evaluating the quality of synthesized scientific answers using predefined rubrics and sophisticated LLM-based judgment models.
+This framework enables you to assess answers on key criteria by utilizing pretrained judges and parsing LLM outputs into structured JSON formats for detailed analysis.

 YESciEval was created by `Scientific Knowledge Organization (SciKnowOrg group) <https://github.com/sciknoworg/>`_ at `Technische Informationsbibliothek (TIB) <https://www.tib.eu/de/>`_.
 Don't hesitate to open an issue on the `YESciEval repository <https://github.com/sciknoworg/YESciEval>`_ if something is broken or if you have further questions.